cfe84/drop/README.md

 ## Resilience

-The client is only cached using the standard browser features.
-If the server gets compromised, it may start serving compromised code, weaken encryption and break the secured channel.
-As such, Drop is not very resilient.
-More could be done to, for example, cache code programmatically, and raise alerts when a new version gets served.
-Native, non-web based clients could also be built, which are by nature more resilient than a web interface.
+Drop is a webapp, and as such it has a large dependency on the backend, which is the main weak point of Drop.
+Given the encryption scheme, a leak limited at the data level are is not a concern.
+The real problem arises if the server becomes controlled by a malicious actor.

+If a malicious actor gains full control to the server, they can serve an altered version of the client, which could for example stop validating message senders' keys and serve false information; or access and transmit the private key, breaking the entire encryption channel.

+The solution is to secure the client.
+The only preventative measure used by Drop is to control caching on the browser itself.
+Drop attempts to signal the browser that the client itself does not expire, and that it should not be refreshed.
+That means that delivering sofwtare updates is harder (people need to manually force-refresh the client), but it maximizes the resilience we can achieve in browser.
+Ideally, the private key could be stored locally in a secured store.
+Short of that, cache control is, as far as I know, the only thing we can do about that.

+The other obvious point is not to fully trust a deaddrop you don't own, and perform some audits if what you're sending is mission critical.
+That includes 1) network, seeing if the client seems to be sending messages it ought not to, 2) the code itself, in particular validating that the message is properly encrypted and that there's no more localStorage access than should be required.

+Native, non-web based clients, which are by nature more resilient than a web interface, are the solution.
 That is, however, the line that I drew to this project.

 ## Auditability

+## Forensics

 Even if the server remains untouched, it still runs on architecture and through the internet.
 You leave traces on everything you touch - firewalls, load balancer,